About Us

 Forbes Middle East

-Founded more than 14 years ago, VI Markets is an online brokerage that enables its clients to trade financial assets and derivatives, including forex and CFDs on indices, commodities, energy, equities, futures, and cryptocurrencies.
+Founded more than 14 years ago, VI Markets is an online brokerage that enables its clients to trade financial assets and derivatives, including forex and CFDs on indices, commodities, energy, equities, and futures.
 The company today has offices in London, Dubai, Kuwait City, Cairo, and Muscat.

 In the Middle East, the financial brokerage sector is a competitive space, with several international and regional brokers, as well as large financial institutions, competing for market share.
 Several banks in the region have broking divisions, such as Emirates NBD Securities in the U.A.E. and SNB Capital in Saudi Arabia, and standalone brokers like Equiti, CFI Financial Markets, and Sarwa are also growing.
 The Middle East’s online trading industry is expected to reach $1 trillion in value by 2025, according to the Dubai Financial Services Authority.

 As VI Markets has grown, it’s also expanded its services.
-For example, In 2016, the company also established the Yasmeen forum, which is exclusively for women wanting to get into trading.
+For example, in 2016, the company established the Yasmeen Forum, which is exclusively for women wanting to get into trading.
 Knowing that women were equally keen to begin trading but noticing they were much shyer to open up during workshops, Al Ajmi designed the forum to offer tailored educational services and personal support.
 According to the CEO, VI Markets now has over 15,000 female traders thanks to this training program.

-In 2021, it introduced “copy trading,” which, as the name suggests, allows followers—known as “copiers”—to replicate trades placed by other, often more experienced, traders—known as “signals”—in real-time.
+In 2021, it introduced “copy trading,” which allows followers—known as “copiers”—to replicate trades placed by other, often more experienced, traders—known as “signals”—in real time.
 To do this, traders first sign up with VI Markets and link their accounts to the copy trading app.
 As the signals trade and build a track record, their performance data, including monthly returns and profitability, can be monitored through the app.
 Copiers can then select which signals to follow.
 Once a copier connects to a signal, every transaction executed by the signal is automatically replicated in the accounts of their copiers, proportionally adjusting for factors like available funds and risk preference.

 More recently, in May 2023, VI Markets and Axi Financial Services launched the Axi Select program, which provides advanced trading tools and educational content and offers funding to traders based on their “edge score,” which evaluates their skill, risk management, consistency, and experience.